We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - open wounds

-If you’ve got chronic pain, you are living in the best day and age to treat it.
-Pain relief therapies, devices, and techniques are more widely available and more affordable than ever before.
-TENS therapy is a low-risk, relatively low-cost option for many many people managing joint and muscle pain.
-Remember to ask your doctor about any concerns, and take your time choosing your TENS unit so you get the right one for you.
+Even so, TENS therapy may be a low risk, relatively low cost option for many people managing joint pain or muscle pain.
+Ask your doctor or pain management specialist about any concerns, and take your time choosing your TENS unit so you get the right one for you.

 Ash Fisher is a writer and comedian living with hypermobile Ehlers-Danlos syndrome.
 When she’s not having a wobbly-baby-deer day, she’s hiking with her corgi, Vincent.
 Learn more about her on her website.